Developer Guide

 - When the user inputs “clear”, the

-parses the given input text usingAddressBookParser#parseCommand()
+LogicManagerparses the given input text usingAddressBookParser#parseCommand(). - A new

-) is then returned to theMainWindow
+CommandResult(with itsisClearRequestfield set totrue) is then returned to theMainWindow. -

 To confirm the user’s decision to clear TAPA, the